Broken Hills, Nevada: History

 Broken Hills was founded by two Englishmen, Joseph Arthur and James Stratford, who discovered silver-lead ore at the site in 1913.
 A rush of miners to the area in the following six months was halted when it was discovered that Arthur and Stratford had claimed the most promising sites.

 Broken Hills reached the height of population, with a few hundred residents, from 1915 to 1920.
 The town had stores, a hotel, saloons and a school.

 By 1920, both Arthur and Stratford's mining efforts only produced US$68,000.
 Arthur and Stratford then sold their claims to George Graham Rice, who promoted the mine and sold shares of property.
 Rice invested US$75,000 of stockholder money into the mine to produce only US$7,000 of revenue.
 Other mining companies in the area also failed.

 In 1926, there was a silver rush to the Quartz Mountains nearby, and the post office and a few stores at Broken Hill reopened.
 After 1928, the settlement declined again, but mining continued in a limited away.
 The area produced approximately US$180,000 from 1935 to 1940.

-The post office was in operation from December 1920 until October 1921 and then from June 1926 until February 1935.